 Kevin is passionate about advocating for the professional treatment of educators, especially for autonomy in decision making in the classroom.
 He currently resides in Colorado Springs with his wife, a high school art teacher, and their daughter.

-Lawrence Garcia teaches 9th grade Algebra at East High School in Denver Public Schools.
+Lawrence Garcia teaches 9th grade Algebra at South High School in Denver Public Schools.
 He primarily works with students who have fallen behind and struggle with mathematics.

 A Denver native and graduate of Denver’s George Washington High School, Lawrence earned his B.S. with Honors in Mathematics from Metropolitan State College of Denver and his M.S. in Applied Mathematics from the University of Colorado at Boulder.

 Lawrence is CEA’s Secretary-Treasurer as well as a member of the CEA Executive Committee and Board.
-He has also worked in the association as an AR, local Treasurer, Bargainer and NEA Director.
+He has also worked in the association as an Association Representative, local Treasurer, bargainer and NEA Director.

 Lawrence and his wife Sarah, a teacher and CEA member, have two children who attend elementary school in the Adams 12 Five Star Schools District.

 Amie Baca-Oehlert is a high school English teacher and counselor.
 She was named the Adams City High School Teacher of the Year in 2000-2001.
 She earned her undergraduate degree from Clemson University and a Master’s degree in school counseling from the University of Northern Colorado.

 After serving six years as CEA’s Vice President, Amie was elected as CEA President in April 2018 and started serving in that role on July 6, 2018.In order to serve as CEA President, Amie is currently on leave from her teaching duties in the Adams 12 Five Star Schools District.
 She previously served as President of the District Twelve Educators’ Association and as the Ethnic Minority At Large member on the CEA Board of Directors.